AlbanyCanCodeCourses/JavaScriptFrameworks2021/projects/book-store/BookStoreProject.md

 #### Remove a Book from the Bookshelf

-This request is similar to adding a book to a bookshelf, but you will replace the shelf key with _none_.
-For example, if I'm removing a book with the ID _dgYvDwAAQBAJ_ from my bookshelf, I would send a PUT request to: \
+You will need to send a DELETE request with the _bookId_ in the URL.
+For example, if I'm removing a book with the ID _dgYvDwAAQBAJ_ from my bookshelf, I would send a DELETE request to: \
-_/api/bookshelf/dgYvDwAAQBAJ/none_
+_/api/bookshelf/dgYvDwAAQBAJ_

 A token must be in the request, or you will get a 401 Unauthorized.